-Deer prefer to run rather than fight, but just like any other wild animal, when startled or if they have nowhere else to run, deer will defend themselves.
+Deer have great speed and prefer to run rather than fight, but just like any other wild animal, when startled or if they have nowhere else to run, deer will defend themselves.

 They may choose to attack when the threat is within striking distance, and they feel that a safe retreat is impossible.

 How to Fend off Deer Attacks